finleap-connect/ljsp-js/README.md

 ### iff

 A functional version of `if` that always returns a value.
+NOTE: _because this is a functional implementation, all expressions will be evaluated_.

 ```javascript
 import { iff } from "@flc-ds/fii-js-core";